ODIMTA/SustainabilityAssessment/R2/Case 2/2.BicerDincer/README.md

 # MATLAB Simulation Model - Case 2 - Bicer and Dincer

-This directory contains the Matlab code used to perform the Monte Carlo simulations that estimate integral and partial sustainability indices for conventional, hybrid, plug-in hybrid, and battery-electric vehicles according to Bicer and Dincer (doi:10.1016/j.resconrec.2018.01.036) environmental sub-model, as they are presented in the second revision of the paper **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2026) that is currently is under review for publication in the *Journal of Cleaner Production*.
+This directory contains the Matlab code used to perform the Monte Carlo simulations that estimate integral and partial sustainability indices for conventional, hybrid, plug-in hybrid, and battery-electric vehicles according to Bicer and Dincer (doi:10.1016/j.resconrec.2018.01.036) environmental sub-model, as they are presented in the second revision of the paper **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2026) that is currently under review for publication in the *Journal of Cleaner Production*.

 ## General description